bhakti-10-bawake/researchradar-agent/README.md

 ### 🛠️ 1.
 Dynamic External Tool Calling

-ResearchRadar dynamically determines which external tools are relevant to the user's research objective.
+ResearchRadar dynamically determines which external tools are relevant to the user's research topic, objective, and competitive context.

 Currently integrated tools:

 - 📚 **arXiv API** — Retrieves recent scientific and technical research papers.
 - 🌐 **OpenAlex API** — Retrieves scholarly works and academic research activity.
+- 📖 **Crossref API** — Retrieves scholarly publication metadata.
+- 🧠 **Semantic Scholar API** — Retrieves relevant academic research.
+- 📰 **Google News RSS** — Retrieves recent news and industry signals.
+- 🌍 **GDELT** — Retrieves global news and event intelligence.

-The system can select one or both tools depending on the research topic and objective.
+The system can dynamically select relevant tools depending on the research topic and objective instead of blindly using the same source for every request.

+The research query uses both the **Research / Technology Area** and the **Intelligence Objective**, allowing the system to focus on the user's actual research goal.

+---

 ### 🤖 2.
 Multi-Agent Architecture